Homemade Baby Food Recipes

 "The first solid food eaten by a Thai baby is three spoonfuls of the custard-like flesh of young coconut fed to him or her by a Buddhist priest."

-Young Coconuts - a Fountain of Youth (External link)
+Taken from… Young Coconuts – a Fountain of Youth (External link)

-If you can't easily obtain fresh coconut, then dried (dessicated) shredded coconut may make an acceptable alternative.
-You can even use it to make coconut milk, following the steps we described earlier.
+If you can’t easily obtain fresh coconut, then dried (desiccated) shredded coconut may make an acceptable alternative.

-However, you do need to check the packaging carefully, as dessicated coconut is often sweetened and, therefore, unsuitable for your baby.
-You should also make sure that any dried coconut you buy contains no other added ingredients - pure, unsweetened dessicated coconut can usually be found in health and natural food stores.
+You should also make sure that any dried coconut you buy contains no other added ingredients – pure, unsweetened desiccated coconut can usually be found in health and natural food stores.

 1 boneless, skinless chicken breast